Introduction

 It’s easy to fall into the trap of thinking that if you’re maximizing growth, you’re also maximizing success.

 In addition, getting caught up in the growth game helps to assuage one of the least recognized and most underrated hazards of company building: boredom.
 Once you move beyond the acceleration of the startup stage and the growth phase, you find yourself facing the kind of management challenges that a lot of entrepreneurs consider, frankly, boring.
 If they’re smart, they bring in other people to help.
-Meanwhile, they themselves try to figure out what to do next, what to do that they really enjoy, what to do that can recapture the excitement they have already begun to miss.
+Meanwhile, they themselves try to figure out what to do next, what to do that they really enjoy, and what to do that can recapture the excitement they have already begun to miss.

 Much in the same way that a Symphony is the end result of a composing process, any great product or service is the end result of its own particular creative process, and whoever is doing in creating must love the process as much as the end result.